dannyvelas/my-astro-website/src/pages/posts/why-i-write.md

 - Writing helps me remember my learnings better.
 - I like documenting.
 - When I'm older, I'll be able to see what my younger self was thinking and feeling by looking back at my writings.
-- When I'm older, I'll be able to re-teach myself about some of the things that I've forgotten about by looking back at my writings.
+- When I'm older, I'll be able to relearn some of the things that I've forgotten about by looking back at my writings.
 - It's good to practice the skill of expressing myself clearly and concisely.

 In this post, I'll expand on these reasons that I have to write.